 This is why extra pressure is often the wrong first reaction.
 If the bond already shows edge squeeze, a glossy crushed look, or slight post-press drift, pressure has probably done enough.
 At that stage it is usually smarter to check heat delivery, head flatness, and support condition before touching the force setting again.

-Time: small changes, big consequences
+ACF bonding machine time: small changes, big consequences

 Time is deceptively easy to abuse because adding one or two seconds never feels dramatic.
 Yet dwell time decides how long heat and pressure keep acting after the useful part of the bond may already be complete.
 A short dwell can leave the joint under-activated.
 A long dwell can create a bond that looks acceptable at first and weakens later during handling or slight bending.